-Kimberly B. Herman is a partner in the Corporate Department of our Boston office and leader of the firm’s Intellectual Property Group.
+Kim is the leader of the firm’s Intellectual Property Group and Media and Entertainment practice.
 Kim’s practice spans the United States, Europe and the Middle East and emphasizes the law and business of intellectual property.
 In particular, her practice focuses on structuring and negotiating complex commercial transactions dealing with media and entertainment (including representation of clients in the news, documentary, motion picture and cable network industries), First Amendment and privacy issues, gaming, sanctioned gambling and e-sports, software, music and art on behalf of leading media, entertainment, technology and consumer-products companies, as well as filmmakers, project financiers, artists, museums and art galleries.
 This representation extends to Kim assisting her clients in exploiting their brands, content and programming into different markets and entertainment distribution platforms through a variety of licensing, merchandising, publishing, sponsorship, agency and endorsement deals.

 Kim was recently ranked in World Trademark Review 1000, The World’s Leading Trademark Professionals.
 She was described as “incredibly responsive” and “always looking out for your company’s interest.”
 2018 marks the fourth consecutive year Kim has been named.